yaboy58/BatchGuy/README.md

 BatchGuy is not an AviSynth editor.
 It has very limited AviSynth syntax capabilities (which could be expanded as the product evolves).
 It allows you to copy/paste AviSynth syntax into it and it will create a (.avs) file for each video you extracted from your Blu-ray discs.

 BatchGuy is not an x264 encoder.
-BatchGuy will create a (.bat) file to you can use to run x264.exe.
+BatchGuy will create a (.bat) file thatyou can use to run the x264.exe encodder.
 BatchGuy will not extract streams from Blu-ray discs for you.
 BatchGuy will allow you to pick which streams you would like to extract and will create a (.bat) file that will use eac3to.exe that will extract the streams.

 <b>Overview</b>